 And anyway, it goes on from there.

-And Durham has increased the size of his sta staff, apparently significantly, and has pushed out his time frame.
+And Durham has increased the size of his staff, apparently significantly, and has pushed out his timeframe.

-And he's going to be interviewing former CIA director John Brennan and former director of national intelligence, James Clapper, along with other current and former intelligence uh community officials, according to MBC.
+And he's going to be interviewing former CIA Director John Brennan and former Director of National Intelligence James Clapper, along with other current and former intelligence community officials.

-Durham is also requested to talk to CIA analysts involved in the intelligence assessments of Russia's activities, prompting them to start hiring lawyers.
+According to NBC, Durham has also requested to talk to CIA analysts involved in the intelligence assessments of Russia's activities, prompting them to start hiring lawyers.

 Oh, they're lawyering up.

-And anyway, it goes then it gets to the dorm.
+And anyway, it goes then it gets to the Durham.

 Why have they been spending so much time in Italy and Great Britain?

-That that goes to the heart of what's taken so long with FISA and the release of the Pfizer report by the inspector general.
+That goes to the heart of what's taken so long with FISA and the release of the Pfizer report by the Inspector General.

-Now, John Brennan said on MBC that Durham's investigation is bizarre and said, I don't know what the legal basis for this is.
+Now, John Brennan said on NBC that Durham's investigation is bizarre and said, I don't know what the legal basis for this is.

 Well, let me refresh his memory.

-I mean, is obsessive fear that Donald Trump might actually win?
+I mean, his obsessive fear that Donald Trump might actually win the presidency.

 Did he outsource?

-I want to know if we're gonna get to the answer.
+I want to know if we're going to get to the answer.

 Did he outsource intelligence gathering for the purpose of circumventing American law?